ronde-de-l-espoir/main/README.md

 });
 ```

-The first 2 lines make the JSON invalid and unparseable.
+The first 2 lines make the JSON invalid and unparsable.
 We remove them using `JSON.parse(<result>.substring(47).slice(0, -2))`.

 The structure of each row is the following :